kap2fox/kusama.practice/courses/en/learn/assethub/overview.md

 Existential Deposit (ED) is the minimum amount of tokens that a wallet must hold on the relay chain to be considered "active."
 This limit helps maintain network performance and reduces fees.
 </robo-academy-note>

-If you want to practice creating your own token, you can do so on a testnet by using test tokens, which can be easily obtained through a faucet’s.
-We have demonstrated the entire process in our video lesson.

-If you want to practice creating your own token, you can do so on a testnet by using test tokens, which can be easily obtained through a faucet’s.
+If you want to practice creating your own token, you can do so on a testnet by using test tokens, which can be easily obtained through a faucets.
 We have demonstrated the entire process in our video lesson.

 # Extra